danielbh/Notes-on-Go-OSS-projects/grafana.md

 - [repl.it for reflect func params example they are using for event listener params](https://repl.it/@danielbh/reflect-func-param)
 - [repl.it for reflect context.Background()](https://repl.it/@danielbh/reflect-context)

 [guardian package](https://github.com/grafana/grafana/blob/master/pkg/services/guardian/guardian.go) - some voodoo!
 They implement/compose an interface (DashboardGuardian) with a struct (dashboardGuardianImpl).
+Since they implement the methods of the DashboardGuardian interface with the struct it's valid.

 ***